MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   [Back to top](#microsoft-edge---policies)

   ### WebComponentsV0Enabled
-  #### Re-enable Web Components v0 API until M84.
+  #### Re-enable Web Components v0 API until M84 (obsolete)
-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+   >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 84.
   #### Supported versions:
-  - On Windows and macOS since 80 or later
+  - On Windows and macOS since 80, until 84

   #### Description
   The Web Components v0 APIs (Shadow DOM v0, Custom Elements v0, and HTML Imports) were deprecated in 2018, and have been disabled by default starting in M80.
-This policy allows these features to be selectively re-enabled until M84.
+This policy allowed these features to be selectively re-enabled until M84.

      If you set this policy is set to True, the Web Components v0 features will be enabled for all sites.

      If you set this policy to False or don't set this policy, the Web Components v0 features will be disabled by default, starting in M80.

-     This policy will be removed after Microsoft Edge 84.

   #### Supported features:
   - Can be mandatory: Yes